ChatSift/chatsift/packages/core/README.md

 # @automoderator/core

-Core utilities and types.
-For source code documentation, see the `README.md` files in each folder.
+Core utilities and types for microservices.